ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 **Demo:**
 https://www.youtube.com/watch?v=QweFIyhDcMY&t=100s

-this works very well using tiny10 from NTDEV.. (very small windows-install)
+this works very well using tiny10 from NTDEV.. or Superlite compact versions (very small windows-install some have more some have less features..)

 no need to worry anmyore that "this one Tool for work" doesn't run on your Linux Machine!
 Now it will, just like if it was a native app.. and this without much resources wasted or a complicated setup!
 Also thanks to snapshots you can easily revert any changes and startup the VM after a reboot extremely quickly!